klemmari1/tg_vava_bot/README.md

 App uses Telegram Bot API for communication with Telegram and Google Search API for the searches.

-@bot_name *query* - Choose image from google search results with the given query
+@bot_name *query* - Select and send an image from Google image search results with the given query

 /img *query* - Post the first image from Google image search with the given query ("I'm Feeling Lucky")